Interact via the CLI

 Clear contract admin

-Clearing the admin address from a WASM contract removes the ability to migrate the contract to a new code version.
+Clearing the admin address from a Wasm contract removes the ability to migrate the contract to a new code version.
 This action effectively locks the contract, preventing any further migrations.

 Run the following command to clear the contract admin: